Antarctica: Mesozoic era (252–66 Ma)

 The Antarctic Peninsula began to form during the Jurassic period.
 Africa separated from Antarctica in the Jurassic around 160 Ma, followed by the Indian subcontinent in the early Cretaceous (about 125 Ma).
 Ginkgo trees, conifers, Bennettitales, horsetails, ferns and cycads were plentiful during the time.
 About 80 million years ago, flowering plants became the most diverse groups of plants on the continent.
-In West Antarctica, coniferous forests dominated throughout the Cretaceous period (146–66 Ma), though southern beech trees (Nothofagus) became prominent towards the end of the Cretaceous.
+Across Antarctica, coniferous forests, predominantly composed of podocarps and araucarian conifers, dominated throughout the Cretaceous period (143–66 Ma), though southern beech trees (Nothofagus) became prominent towards the end of the Cretaceous.
 Ammonites were common in the seas around Antarctica, and dinosaurs were also present, though only a few Antarctic dinosaur genera (Cryolophosaurus and Glacialisaurus, from the Early Jurassic Hanson Formation of the Transantarctic Mountains, and Antarctopelta, Trinisaura, Morrosaurus and Imperobator from Late Cretaceous of the Antarctic Peninsula) have been described.